Xmas Menu & Recipe Ideas

 If your main Christmas meal is in the evening, you may want a more substantial breakfast, so you're not as tempted by the "treats" your family and friends lay out in front of you.

 - I like smoked salmon WITH cheesy scrambled eggs, or pancakes and sour / fermented cream PLUS fruit salad and yoghurt / cream

-- Or here is an Apple Bacon Pecan Butternut hash looks interesting and is GAPS friendly
+- This Apple Bacon Pecan Butternut hash looks interesting and is GAPS friendly

 - Chilled soup

 - Marinated fish kebabs - these could also be a main course

 - Avocado devilled eggs

 - A trio of dips: